slvrfn/bitcoinknots-simple-pool/README.md

  -a, --alpine    Build the image based on Alpine
  -v, --version   Specify the version of Bitcoin Knots to be built
 ```
+> [!IMPORTANT]

-By default, the version of Bitcoin Knots specified in `KNOTS_VERSION` will be built.
+> By default, the version of Bitcoin Knots specified in `LATEST_KNOTS` will be built.
 This can be changed by specifying an alternate version using the `-v` flag as shown above.
+Other versions that have been tested with this Docker build process are in `KNOTS_VERSIONS`.

 ### How to update the RPC Auth details and Public-Pool Domain